Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Tensor Basis

 Tucker decomposition is commonly used and can be degraded to CP by setting the core tensor $\tbtensor{G}$ as a super diagonal tensor.
-In addition, Tucker decomposition lacks constraints on its factors, leading to the nonuniqueness of its decomposition results, which is typically undesirable for practical applications due to the lack of explainability.
-Consequently, orthogonal limitations are always imposed on the component matrices, yielding the well-known higher-order singular value decomposition (HOSVD) algorithm~\cite{de2000multilinear}.
+In addition, the original Tucker decomposition lacks constraints on its factors, leading to the nonuniqueness of its decomposition results, which is typically undesirable for practical applications due to the lack of explainability.
+Consequently, orthogonality constraints are always imposed on the component matrices, yielding the well-known higher-order singular value decomposition (HOSVD) algorithm~\cite{de2000multilinear}.